CCow/354Report/README.md

 #Upload 9) Finished creating topics for Part 1 and will expand upon sections.
 Started adding more subsections for part 2

 #Upload 10) Outlined sections for Part 2 and revised feedback for Part 1, not finished entirely

+#Upload 11) Reworked wording of some sections pointed out from feedback, started writing about Monad and hoare logic